ilkkamtk/wop/week2.md

 ## Middleware
 1. Study [writing middleware](https://expressjs.com/en/guide/writing-middleware.html) and [using middleware](https://expressjs.com/en/guide/using-middleware.html)

 1. Study [req.body](https://expressjs.com/en/4x/api.html#req.body) on receiving and using data sent by e.g. form
    * `index.html` contains a form that sends userdata with POST method to `http://localhost:3000/user` endpoint.
    * Modify `/` route for post method in `./routes/userRoutes.js`.
 The route should log the user data sent by the form to the console.
 Test with Postman and with the form in `index.html`

 1. Files are sent in HTTP as [multipart/form-data](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST).
 Because Express does not handle this type by default you need to use third party middelware like [Multer](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST)
    * Add another form to `index.html` for uploading file
    * Add `uploads` folder to `week2` and use the 'Basic usage example' in Multer's documentation as an example and add file upload functionality to `./routes/catRoutes.js`.
 Use `/` for POST method as route.

 1. Earlier you moved front end files (html, css etc.) to public_html.
 If you test the index.html in public_html, you'll get [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) errors in your browser's console.
 To fix cross-origin issue, you need te enable CORS in your Express app with [these instructions](https://enable-cors.org/server_expressjs.html).
    * Test that `index.html` works when you run it from public_html

 1. Add all files to git, commit and push

 ## Database connection
 1. Create new Git branch. `git checkout -b week2-2`
 1. Goal of this task is to modify the models so that the data comes from database instead of hard coded arrays.
+1. Run the SQL from `tables.txt` in your database (phpMyAdmin in your virtual computer or [users.metropolia.fi/phpMyAdmin](http://users.metropolia.fi/phpMyAdmin))
 1. Study [Node MySQL 2](https://github.com/sidorares/node-mysql2#readme)
     * install Node MySQL 2 as a dependency
     * also install [dotenv](https://github.com/motdotla/dotenv#readme) as a dependency
        * this is used to store sensitive data such as database username and password so that they won't be pushed to GitHub etc.
        * follow the instructions to create `.env` file
+       * for virtual computer host is localhost or the ip-address
+       * for metropolia's database host is mysql.metropolia.fi
 1. Add new folder `database` and add there a new file `db.js`
+   * Instead of connection we use [connection pool](https://github.com/sidorares/node-mysql2#using-connection-pools):
    ```javascript
    'use strict';
    const mysql = require('mysql2');
    require('dotenv').config();

    const pool = mysql.createPool({
      host: process.env.DB_HOST,
      user: process.env.DB_USER,